GChristensen/appengine-magic/README.md

 - updated some dependencies
 - more `_ah/admin` pages do not work

-Otherwise it is the same appengine-magic as it was N years ago, which does not contain any modern Google Cloud APIs.
+Otherwise, it is the same appengine-magic as it was N years ago, which does not contain any modern Google Cloud APIs.

 #### Installation: